The Old Farmer’s Ball continues our series of Sunday community dance and music events at the Harvest House Recreational

-2nd Sundays, Family Dance 3:00-5:00 pm: A community dance especially aimed at families with children under ten years old.
+2nd Sundays, Family Dance, 3:00-5:00 pm: A community dance especially aimed at families with school-aged children.
 Circles, mixers, long-ways, squares, singing-and-clapping games, and other set dances, carefully chosen considering the motor skills and social development of children ages 6-12.
 (Younger kids may need a little more parental support, but will still have fun).
-All dances are taught and called; no experience is necessary and all ages are welcome (pre-teens, as well as adults, who aren’t yet too cool might still enjoy it!)
+All dances are taught and called; no experience is necessary and all ages are welcome.
 Children must be accompanied by an adult, but adults do NOT need to be accompanied by a child.
 It’s great fun to dance with children and watch the wonder unfold.
 Also, the Family Dance is open band, so if you play contra dance music, come on out.
 (The dances will be easier than modern contras, but it’s the same great music)!
 Energetic, wholesome, high quality, home-made entertainment.

 3rd Sundays Community Waltz 7:00 – 9:00 pm Come dance with friends and work on your waltz moves.
 Or, come play waltz tunes with the open waltz band.
 We are refining skills as both waltzers and musicians.
 All levels are welcome.
 Enjoy learning from each other in an informal setting.
 Live music as available; recorded music as needed.
 Doors open at 6:45 for the band to gather.
 Led by Suzanne Hosch.